davidtlascelles/Mars_Rover_Navigation_System/README.txt

 - Pass downrange vector to imaging system after route established (vector to next waypoint) ** Program that interfaces with the imaging system to pass a vector

+- Inject hazard avoidance waypoints into preliminary route waypoint database ** Program that interfaces with the hazard avoidance subsystem to recieve floating point waypoints around obstacles

+- Drive interface archives waypoints and updates current coordinatesafter Drive System reports success.

-- Pass vectors to drive system
-    ** Program that interfaces with the drive system to pass direction vectors as rover's location updates.
+- Drive interface needs to generate vectors to pass to Drive System ** Program that interfaces with the drive system to pass direction vectors as rover's location updates.
     Buffer of upcoming vectors kept in memory

-- Inject hazard avoidance waypoints into preliminary route waypoint database ** Program that interfaces with the hazard avoidance subsystem to recieve floating point waypoints around obstacles

-- Handle pathfind failure
-    ** Detect pathfind failure and generate message to send to mission control with pathfind failure information

-- Pathfind system probably needs a method to delete/archive waypoints after driving succesfuly through them

-- Need some way of determining current location

-- Comms system should be able to accept a command from mission control to redefine pathfinding parameters (ie MAX_DELTA_Z)

-✔
+    Update buffer with next vector if Drive System reports success Dump buffer if Drive System reports failure

 ✔ Uplink status messages
     Program that interfaces with the comms to send status messages from the rover to mission control